How it All Works

 - Birthright Armenia will reimburse the participant for the price of an economy class round trip ticket (city of residence to Yerevan), but not to exceed the average cost of comparable tickets for that journey at that time.
 Each geographic region has a maximum cap on ticket prices.

-- Birthright Armenia does not reimburse for itineraries that include extended, optional and additional stopovers, or flight insurance.
+- Birthright Armenia reimburses only the equivalent roundtrip airfare, and does not reimburse additional costs for itineraries that include extended, optional and additional stopovers, or flight insurance.

 - Birthright Armenia does not reimburse for flight insurance or excess baggage costs.